Bias-Aware Inference in Regularized Regression Models: Finite-sample results

 \subsection{Efficiency among non-linear procedures}

-So, far we have restricted attention to procedures that are linear in the outcomes $Y$.
-We now show that the estimator $\hat{\beta}_{\lambda^{*}_{\textnormal{MSE}}}$, and \acp{CI} based on the estimator $\hat{\beta}_{\lambda^{*}_{\textnormal{FLCI}}}$ are in fact highly efficient among all procedures, not just linear ones.
-This is due to the fact that the parameter space $\Gamma$ is convex and symmetric, and follows from the general results in \citet{donoho94}, \citet{low95} and \citet{ArKo18optimal} for estimation of linear functionals in normal models with convex parameter spaces.
+So far, we have restricted attention to procedures that are linear in the outcomes $Y$.
+We now show that the estimator $\hat{\beta}_{\lambda^{*}_{\textnormal{MSE}}}$, and the \ac{CI} based on the estimator $\hat{\beta}_{\lambda^{*}_{\textnormal{FLCI}}}$ are in fact highly efficient among all procedures, not just linear ones.
+This is due to the convexity and symmetry of the parameter space $\Gamma$, and follows from the general results in \citet{donoho94}, \citet{low95} and \citet{ArKo18optimal} for estimation of linear functionals in Gaussian models with convex parameter spaces.

-\begin{corollary} Let $\lambda^{*}_{\textnormal{MSE}}$ and $\lambda^{*}_{\textnormal{FLCI}}$ be given in~\cref{eq:optimal_lambda}, where the optimization is over all $\lambda$ with $t_{\lambda}>0$ such that $\norm{w-Z\pi_{\lambda}^*}_{2}>0$.
-Let $\hat\beta_\lambda$, $\overline B_\lambda$ and $V_{\lambda}$ be given in (\ref{eq:betahat_lambda_def}).
+\begin{corollary} Let $\lambda^{*}_{\textnormal{MSE}}$ and $\lambda^{*}_{\textnormal{FLCI}}$ be given in~\cref{eq:optimal_lambda}, where the optimization is over all $\lambda$ with $t_{\lambda}>0$ such that $\norm{w-Z\pi_{\lambda}}_{2}>0$.
+Let $\hat\beta_\lambda$, $\overline B_\lambda$ and $V_{\lambda}$ be given in \cref{eq:betahat_lambda_def}.
 Let $\tilde \beta$ and $\tilde\beta\pm \tilde\chi$ denote some other (possibly non-linear) estimator and some other (possibly non-linear, variable-length) \ac{CI}. \begin{enumerate}[label=({\roman*})] \item For any $\lambda$, $\sup_{\beta\in\mathbb{R}, \gamma\in\Gamma} \var_{\beta, \gamma}(\tilde\beta) \leq V_\lambda$ implies $\maxbias_{\Gamma}(\tilde\beta) \geq C \overline B_\lambda$, and $\maxbias_{\Gamma}(\tilde\beta) \leq C \overline B_\lambda$ implies $\sup_{\beta\in\mathbb{R}, \gamma\in\Gamma} \var_{\beta, \gamma}(\tilde\beta) \geq V_\lambda$. \item The worst-case \ac{MSE} improvement of $\tilde\beta$ over $\hat\beta_{\lambda^*_{\textnormal{MSE}}}$ is bounded by

 where $\kappa^*_{\textnormal{MSE}}(X, \sigma, \Gamma)$ is given in \Cref{sec:proof-coroll-optimality}. \item The improvement of the expected length of the \ac{CI} $\tilde\beta\pm\tilde \chi$ over the optimal linear \ac{FLCI} $\hat\beta_{\lambda^*_{\textnormal{FLCI}}} \pm \cv_{\alpha}(C\overline B_{\lambda^*_{\textnormal{FLCI}}}/V_{\lambda^*_{\textnormal{FLCI}}}^{1/2}) V_{\lambda^*_{\textnormal{FLCI}}}^{1/2}$ at $\gamma=0$ and any $\beta$ is bounded by